Monopoly (game): US versions

-Marvin Gardens, the farthest yellow property, is a misspelling of its actual name, Marven Gardens.
+Marvin Gardens, the furthest yellow property, is a misspelling of its actual name, Marven Gardens.
 The misspelling was introduced by Charles and Olive Todd, who taught the game to Charles Darrow.
 It was passed on when their homemade Monopoly board was copied by Darrow and then by Parker Brothers.
 The Todds also changed the Atlantic City Quakers' Arctic Avenue to Mediterranean, and shortened the Shore Fast Line to the Short Line.

-It was not until 1995 that Parker Brothers acknowledged the misspelling of Marvin Gardens, formally apologizing to the residents of Marven Gardens.
+It was not until 1995 that Parker Brothers acknowledged the misspelling of Marvin Gardens, apologizing to the residents of Marven Gardens.

 Short Line refers to the Shore Fast Line, a streetcar line that served Atlantic City.
 The B&O Railroad did not serve Atlantic City.
 A booklet included with the reprinted 1935 edition states that the four railroads that served Atlantic City in the mid-1930s were the Jersey Central, the Seashore Lines, the Reading Railroad (now part of Norfolk Southern & CSX), and the Pennsylvania Railroad.

 The Baltimore & Ohio (now part of CSX) was the parent of the Reading.
-There is a tunnel in Philadelphia where track to the south was B. & O. and track to the north is Reading.
-The Central of N.J. did not have a track to Atlantic City but was the daughter of the Reading (and granddaughter of the B. & O.) Their track ran from the New York City area to Delaware Bay and some trains ran on the Reading-controlled track to Atlantic City.
+There is a tunnel in Philadelphia where track to the south was B. & O. and track to the north was Reading.
+The Central of N.J. did not have a track to Atlantic City, but was the daughter of the Reading (and granddaughter of the B. & O.) Their track ran from the New York City area to Delaware Bay and some trains ran on the Reading-controlled track to Atlantic City.

 The actual "Electric Company" and "Water Works" serving the city are respectively Atlantic City Electric Company (a subsidiary of Exelon) and the Atlantic City Municipal Utilities Authority.